justbriang/FlutterBasic_App/README.md

 Elegant Profile page design using widgets such as slivers to achieve fancy scrolling

-##  To run any of the examples
+###  To run any of the examples

-    Clone the repo
+    1. Clone the repo.

-    Navigate to the root folder of the cloned repo
+    2. Navigate to the root folder of the cloned repo.

-    Run flutter pub get in the terminal, or click Packages get in IntelliJ or Android Studio.
+    3. Run flutter pub get in the terminal, or click Packages get in IntelliJ or Android Studio.

-    Build, run and pray that it works!
+    4. Build, run and pray that it works!

 ## Don't know what flutter is?

-   Flutter is Google’s UI toolkit for building beautiful, natively compiled applications for

-    mobile, web, and desktop from a single codebase.
+Flutter is Google’s UI toolkit for building beautiful, natively compiled applications for mobile, web, and desktop from a single codebase.

 For more info head on over to  [Flutterdev](https://flutter.dev)

 ## Questions?

 Didn't understand something?
-All the code is mostly self-explanatory but still if you

-    have any questions email me(gichukbx@gmail.com) [email](mailto:gichukxb@gmail.com)
+All the code is mostly self-explanatory but still if you have any questions email me(gichukbx@gmail.com) [email](mailto:gichukxb@gmail.com)